 About the Contributor

-15-year old sophomore Jaylynn Barron is currently in her second semester of journalism.
-Barron was born in Supply, North Carolina and raised in Varnamtown.
+Jaylynn Barron is a 16-year old junior currently in her third semester of Journalism.
+Barron was born in Supply, North Carolina and raised in Varnumtown.

-Barron is currently a junior varsity cheerleader.
-She is also a member of Key Club.
-Her favorite things include shopping, hanging out with friends, going to country concerts and cheering at sports games.
+Barron is currently a varsity cheerleader.
+She is the Vice President of Civic Outreach and Engagement for Juniorettes, an active member of key club and in National Honor Society.
+Her favorite things include spending time outdoors, going to country concerts, hanging out with friends and cheering at sports games.

-“My proudest moment was making the cheerleading team freshman and sophomore year,” said Barron.
+“My proudest moment was getting inducted into the National Honor Society,” said Barron.

-Her hopes for this semester are to dive deeper into writing personal stories and capture unforgettable moments on camera.
+Her hopes for this year are to dive deeper into personal stories and grow her personal photography account.